 Emergency Operations Plan or EOP – an all-hazards plan that outlines the institution s comprehensive approach to responding to emergencies that impact or have the potential to impact campus.
 The EOP also assigns roles and responsibilities of campus entities during emergencies, describes lines of authority and organizational relationships and shows how all actions will be coordinated, and details the plan purpose, scope, assumptions, concept of operations, administration and finance, and plan maintenance process.
 The EOP includes hazard- and function-specific annexes.
 The EOP outlines Clery Act responsibilities.

-EMPG Chair – the Vice Chancellor for Infrastructure and Safety or the vice chancellor otherwise responsible for the police and other emergency response personnel.
+EMPG Chair – the Associate Vice Chancellor for Integrity, Safety and Compliance or the vice chancellor otherwise responsible for the police and other emergency response personnel.
 The EMPG Chair is responsible for convening the EMPG and providing them situational awareness of the emergency.

-EMOG Chair – the Assistant Vice Chancellor for Safety is the chair of this group and is responsible for activating the Emergency Operations Center (EOC) and for escalating requests for the Policy-level decisions to the EMPG Chair.
+EMOG Chair – the Director for Emergency Management is the chair of this group and is responsible for activating the Emergency Operations Center (EOC) and for escalating requests for the Policy-level decisions to the EMPG Chair.
 The EMOG Chair also participates in briefings to the EMPG and may convene the EMPG in the absence of the EMPG Chair.

 Policy-level Decisions – Decisions that are solely within the purview of the Chancellor (e.g., campus closure) or when the Chancellor s direction is required to resolve conflict or silent or ambiguous policies implicated by the Emergency.